orvice/go-os/README.md

 ## Usage

 Each package is backed by a Micro OS service.
-Packages can be used independently or integrated using go-micro wrappers.
+Packages can be used independently or with go-micro wrappers.

 ## Features